 The National Geographic Society is featuring Fernie and the Fernie Nordic Society on one of its websites www.crownofthecontinent.natgeotourism.com This website explores the Alberta-BC-Montana mountain region and many of its natural attractions.
 One page is dedicated to the Fernie Nordic Society.
-This page may be reached with this link to website.
 Browse the website at the same time.

 Legendary Snow and More…

 Founded over 100 years ago, Fernie is the hub of Southeastern BC.
 Initially coal mines attracted adventurers from around the globe.
 The Italians, British, Aussies and the French found a home in the Elk River valley holding Fernie.
 Today Fernie remains remarkably diverse.
 We still draw international travelers, but today Fernie Alpine Resort is as much of a draw as the coal mines.
 The common factor becomes an appreciation for the mountains, the activities and the strong attraction to the wide variety of local cultural events.
 Fernie’s Historic Downtown bustles with shops, galleries, bistros and restaurants.

 The Arts Station hosts concerts and performances throughout the year.
 At night, skiers fill the streets hopping from bistro to bar, burning up the last energy of the day.
 Fernie truly has something to offer everyone, from adventure to community, come and discover what will keep you coming back to Fernie for more!
 For more information about Fernie, and to plan your vacation visit Tourism Fernie